edap/ofxRaycaster/README.md

     mesh.draw();
     ray.draw();

-    glm::vec3 baricentricCoordinates; // it will store the barycentric coordinate of the triangle hit by the ray glm::vec3 surfaceNormal; // it will store the normal of the surface hit by the ray, if any. bool intersects = ray.intersectsMesh(mesh, baricentricCoordinates, surfaceNormal);
+    glm::vec3 baricentricCoordinates; // stores the barycentric coordinate of the triangle hit by the ray. glm::vec3 surfaceNormal; // stores the normal of the surface hit by the ray. bool intersects = ray.intersectsMesh(mesh, baricentricCoordinates, surfaceNormal);

     // is there an intersection between the mesh and the ray?